 Support for any technology issue is available to students at the Tulane Help Desk at 8888 on the Uptown Campus, 8-8888 on the Health Sciences Center campus or off-campus at 1-866-276-1428.
 Support analysts are available 24 hours a day, 7 days a week.

-Technology Services maintains computer labs and kiosks for student use in the Richardson Building and several residence halls.
+Technology Services maintains multiple computer labs including the Technology Commons in the Library as well as kiosks around campus for student use.
 Information on the hours of operation and software available can be found on the Technology Services website.

-The use of Tulane University network and computing facilities is a privilege that comes with responsibilities.
-Students are required to read, understand, and abide by the policy on use of networks and computers at http://tis.tulane.edu/Policies/General.cfm.
+The use of Tulane University network and computing facilities is bound by the terms of the Acceptable Use Policy http://isowiki.tulane.edu/Tulane_Information_Security_Policies/Tulane_University_Acceptable_Use_Policy.
+Students are required to read, understand and abide by this and other guidelines and policies located at http://tulane.edu/tsweb/security/guidelines-and-recommendations.cfm.

 Residence-hall living at Tulane offers opportunities for growth and development outside the classroom environment.
 The university strives to provide an atmosphere in which students may realize their individual intellectual, social and cultural potential.
 Each residence hall is supervised by an area director, an assistant resident director, and a staff of resident advisors.
 Residents are encouraged to participate in a variety of hall activities including the Residence Hall Association, educational programs, intramural sports, and many social activities.

 First and second year students under 21 years of age not residing locally with their parents are required to live on campus.
 All first- and second-year students living in the residence halls are required to subscribe to a meal plan.
 Resident first-year students are not permitted to have automobiles on campus.
 Returning students apply for residence through the annual room selection process each spring for the subsequent academic year.
 Transfer students may apply for housing with the application included in their acceptance packet, but they are housed on a space available basis.